Mindfulness – Talk 3

 So very naturally [Dogen Zenji says], “Observing the body is body observing.”
 Observing the tape recorder, who observes?
 Finally, nothing.
 Right in the realm of nothing… and then something appears.
 In the world of nothing, it’s not nothing; simultaneously [something] comes up.
 That is a creation.
 So if you see the something created, so-called I, and then I observe, only I appears.
 I observe I. That’s it!
 And then, all sentient beings support me, support my observation.

 The important point is, if you see the back of the maple leaf, you shouldn’t judge the life of the maple leaf in terms of the back, but through the back of the maple leaf you have to see the total picture of the maple leaf.
 That is functioning, the entire world: total dynamic working.
 We should understand this.
 It means we should understand the total picture of the maple leaf interacting between the front and the back through only the back, because the back appears.
-At that time, only the back appears, that’s it, no front.
+At that time, only the back appears.
+That’s it; no front.

 So that is “observing the body is body observing”.
 Observation observes observation, because the entire world is interacting: total dynamic acting.
-Observation observes observation means observation completely leaves no trace of observation.
-Body observes body.
+Observation observes observation means completely observation leaves no trace of observation. […] Body observes body.
 The back observes the back.
 The front observes the front.
 That’s it.
 So you can say observation of the body, and next moment the body observing, you can say so.

 The observation at the very moment is far and away the most excellent occurrence.